Why Diversity Matters

 At George Mason University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #129 in male to female diversity nationwide.
 The undergraduate population is comprised of 12,440 males and 12,570 females.

 Explore Male/Female Diversity at GMU

-If available, the chart below includes the male to female distribution among GMU's faculty, as well as students.
+If available, the chart below includes the male to female distribution among GMU's undergraduate students.